You may need to use IRS Form 4137 to calculateany additional tax you may owe on unreported tip income.

 Preparing Form 4137

 Form 4137 is only one page in length and requires two straightforward calculations.
 First, you must report all unreported tips—even if under $20—which are subject to the Medicare tax.
 This amount is multiplied by the appropriate tax rate.
-The second calculation for your Social Security tax is similar, but it only applies to the first $106,800 of income.
-Therefore, if the amount of your unreported tips plus the income reported on your W-2 exceeds this amount, you don’t have to pay Social Security tax on the excess.
-The additional tax liability is transferred to your total taxes amount as reported on your tax return.
+The second calculation for your Social Security tax is similar, but it only applies to the first $127,200 (for 2017) of income.
+Therefore, if the amount of your unreported tips plus all of your income income that is subject to Social Security tax exceeds this amount, you don’t have to pay Social Security tax on the excess.
+Any additional tax liability from your tips is transferred to your total taxes amount as reported on your tax return.

 When you use TurboTax to prepare and file your taxes, we’ll ask simple questions about your tip income and handle all the calculations for you.
 We’ll complete Form 4137 on your behalf and file it with the IRS.